 Prior to children starting, staff spend time speaking to the child's parents, previous settings and read previous learning journey's and assessment data to gain an understanding of the whole child and where they are at.
-During the first half term in Nursery or Reception, all staff use ongoing assessments, observations and conversations with the child to develop a baseline assessment.
+During the first half term in Reception, all staff use ongoing assessments, observations and conversations with the child to develop a baseline assessment.
 This identifies each individual's starting points in all areas so we can plan experiences to ensure progress.

 All ongoing observations are used to inform weekly planning and identify children's next steps.
 This formative assessment does not involve prolonged periods of time away from the children and excessive paper work.
-Some observations are uploaded using Evidence Me and used by the team as a learning journey.
 Phonic assessments are carried out using the Twinkl phonics assessments that align to the team and are completed on a termly basis.
 Any children that are identified as not reaching the expected standard will be quickly picked up and supported alongside their learning in a way that suits their particular need and learning style.
 This will be shared with parents and carers so that support can be given at home if required.
 Our aim is for children to 'keep up' rather than 'catch up'